nicross/syngen-template/README.md

 Future updates should include:

 - Adding JSDoc comments to high-level engine systems and utilities
-- Creating an `engine.utility.physical` decorator to grant physics to any object
 - Aligning example projects with engine changes

 ### Updating syngen